Fermat-ORG/fermat-framework/README.md

 * Any bitcoin | crypto | blockchain established startup could write their own plugins and expose their services to both Fermat developers and the Fermat user base.
-* Any alt-coin community could write Plugins to enable their crypto currency within the Fermat wallet ecosystem.
+* Any alt-coin community could write plugins to enable their crypto currency within the Fermat wallet ecosystem.

 ##### 11. Fermat should be inclusive with the current financial system.